cosmic-jellyfish/PeepoBot/README.md

 ##### Support server - [CLICK ME](https://discord.gg/ZCjrs9Z)
 ##### `Prefix is $`.

-# Peepo has *OFFICIALLY* shutdown due to lack of funds and time able to invest in active development.
-Peepo may return later in the future but no ETA will be announced.
-Peepo is safely backed up for me to re-upload easily later on.
-Sorry about the news.

 ____

 Peepo automatically creates a role called - **peepo:muted** when using `$mute` command

 When using `$mute` I haven't coded an unmute, so make the times accurate or remove them from the **peepo:muted** role.

-By default levelling up is disabled, run `$togglelevelups` to enable / disable it.

 # Table of Contents
 [**HELP** Commands](https://github.com/peepoboi/PeepoBot#%F0%9D%97%9B%F0%9D%97%98%F0%9D%97%9F%F0%9D%97%A3)